Intro to Emacs Lisp: Adding Live Previews when Editing Markdown Files (Part 3 of 3)

 Whenever we open a Markdown file, Emacs will set the major mode to

-.
+markdown-mode.
 Major modes and most minor modes have hooks that run whenever

 the mode is entered.
-When we enter markdown-mode
+When we enter markdown-mode, Emacs will run any functions

-in markdown-mode-hook
+in markdown-mode-hook.

-we add a lambda (anonymous function) that itself adds
+To markdown-mode-hook we add a lambda (anonymous function) that itself adds

-the command #'cam/preview-markdown
+the command #'cam/preview-markdown to after-save-hook.
+Any functions in

-will run after a file is saved.
+after-save-hook will run after a file is saved.

 A hook is just a variable that contains a list of functions that get ran at a

-is a list of functions to run when
+specific point in time. markdown-mode-hook is a list of functions to run when

-is a list of functions to run
+entering markdown-mode and after-save-hook is a list of functions to run

 after saving a file.